 - Wait; when your iPhone has restored, go through the setup process.
 You should be able to activate it.

-If your iPhone still will not activate, get in touch with your carrier; they might be able to activate it for you over the phone or in-store.
+If your iPhone still does not activate, get in touch with your carrier; they might be able to activate it for you over the phone or in-store.